namabile/meteor/README.md

 ---------------
 I'm using [MongoHQ] (http://www.mongohq.com "Mongo HQ") to host my development databases since Meteor has problems setting up the DB in an NFS shared folder.

-To have Meteor connect to the MongoHQ database set the ```MONGO_URL``` environment variable to the appropriate MongoHQ URI.
+To have Meteor connect to the MongoHQ database, set the ```MONGO_URL``` environment variable to the appropriate MongoHQ URI.

 Microscope
 ---------------